StuPro-TOSCAna/TOSCAna/docs/dev/plugins/kubernetes/test-environment.md

 kubeadm join --token <token> <master-ip>:<master-port> --discovery-token-ca-cert-hash sha256:<hash>
 ```

-After waiting some time, Kubernetes will download the system pods on every node and deploy them,
+After waiting some time, Kubernetes will download the system pods on every node and deploy them.
-your cluster is ready to be used for development/testing,
+Your cluster is now ready to be used for development/testing.

 ### Further reading
 - Kubeadm - install guide: https://kubernetes.io/docs/setup/independent/install-kubeadm